DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 We could extend the format of accepted data to include permissions, for example by entering “true” or “false” in a specified order.

 We decided that this adds unnecessary complications.
-For example, we’d need to handle DfE support users entering “true” or “false” too few or too many times.
+For example, we’d need to handle support users entering “true” or “false” too few or too many times.

 ### Providing a way to see and manage all users in the service

-We could provide a central place for DfE support users to manage users.
+We could provide a central place for support users to manage users.

 There is not a strong need for this since: